mParticle/docs/src/pages/guides/platform-guide/tiered-events/index.md

 order: 11
 ---

-<aside>The Tiered Events feature is a Beta release, available only upon request.
+<aside>Tiered Events is in [a Beta release](https://docs.mparticle.com/guides/glossary#releases), available only upon request.
 If you're interested in using it prior to general availability, please contact your mParticle success manager.</aside>

 mParticle collects data from all your platforms and data connections and connects it to all of your team’s tools and systems.
 All collected data is used to resolve identities and stitch together customer profiles and is available to be forwarded to downstream systems.
 Data can also be stored in mParticle, in case you need to run data replays (re-ingesting data with help from mParticle Support).
 Additionally, mParticle makes all data available for evaluation in Audiences and Calculated Attributes.
 However, many events and the data related to them may not be needed for running data replays or evaluations depending on how you use Audiences or Calculated Attributes.
 With Tiered Events, you can choose to collect data but not store it, or to collect and store data but not evaluate it.
 These configurations help improve performance.
 ![List of custom events showing tiered events](/images/tiered-events/tiered-events-overview.png)